winterize your hot tub

 Tip: Find rigid insulation at your local building centre.
 Look for an R-value of 10 or greater (“R-value” is a measure of how well the insulation resists heat flow).

 Pond or stock tank de-icers are small electrical devices designed to keep large tanks of water from freezing and turning into solid blocks of ice.
-It’s a simple way to keep the ice at bay, especially if you’re not planning on using your winter hot tub for more than a few days.
+It’s a simple way to keep the ice at bay, especially if you’re not planning on using your hot tub for more than a few days.
+This step isn’t mandatory, but it can be helpful if you’re looking to use your hot tub in winter in an especially cold climate.

 ice water plunge

-GOODLAND's Co-Founder, Craig, walks you through how to winterize your hot tub in this video:
+GOODLAND's Co-Founder, Craig, walks you through these steps on how to winterize your hot tub in this video:

 FAQs on Winter Hot Tub Use